wllfaria/writings/implementing-syntax-highlighting.md

 }
 ```

-The matches is an iterator over all the matches in the code we just parsed, starting from the `root_node` of our tree and going through all the code, each match represents a node, and has its start and end position, and also line and column on the source file, which starts to bring up the question, how will we use this list of captures to highlight our code?
+The `matches` is an iterator over all the matches in the code we just parsed, starting from the `root_node` of our tree and going through all the code, each match represents a node, and has its start and end position, and also line and column on the source file, which starts to bring up the question, how will we use this list of captures to highlight our code?

 ## Strategies for syntax highlighting
-When I was first searching about this topic, I couldn't find that much information about it, so I spent a long time looking into open source text editors to check their implementations, and looking for technical content to educate myself on the subject.
+When I was first searching about this topic, I couldn't find that much information about it, so I spent a long time looking into open-source text editors to check their implementations and looking for technical content to educate myself on the subject.

 The most naive solution I can think of would be to just check if a given cell of our buffer is present on this list of captures within any range, and apply some styling accordingly, but we don't need to think too much about it to see that this solution is not the most viable one, as we would potentially iterate over all the captures on a possibly massive list of matches, which would make our code very slow.

 So what are the alternatives?
 Well, turns out there are many, I'm going to show a simple one, where we will iterate over our capture list and convert it into a data structure that allows us to have better lookups, a `HashMap` of line numbers to a list of captures on that given line.
 Let me explain.

-When we start filling our buffer, we always know, or can easily calculate which line and column a cell is within the text content, so if we map the captures into smaller lists, each list representing a single line, and have each line easily accessible through keys of a HashMap, we would optimize a lot the amount of iterations we would have to do, so, lets do that
+When we start filling our buffer, we always know, or can easily calculate which line and column a cell is within the text content, so if we map the captures into smaller lists, each list representing a single line, and have each line easily accessible through keys of a HashMap, we would optimize a lot the number of iterations we would have to do, so let's do that

 ```rust
 fn main() {